Prostitution is legal in Panama.

 After a few drinks, a friend of ours went to talk to a girl, and came back a few minutes later.
 “She wanted $200,” he said, incredulous.

 Again, I felt conflicted.
-Should I feel better that he didn’t agree to pay for a prostitute?
+Should I feel better that he didn’t agree to pay for sex?
 Or worse that he didn’t think she was worth $200?

 It was easy to see how sex tourism has shaped the sex trade and nightlife in Panama City: the only Panamanian man at the bar was working behind it.